TrishadKano/DATA-SCIENCE-PROJECTS/ROUTER/README.md

 # Router Installation and Configuration

  # Introduction
 The objective of this report is to document the installation and configuration process of a router in a network infrastructure environment.
 The router plays a critical role in facilitating network communication and ensuring connectivity between various devices.
-This report outlines the steps involved in setting up the router, analyzes the results of the configuration process, discusses challenges faced, lessons learned, and provides suggestions for future improvements.
+This report outlines the steps involved in setting up the router, analyzes the results of the configuration process and provides suggestions for future improvements.

 # Installation and Configuration Process